 Step 17 – Configure the Network – Enter domain name

 In this dialog box you will be asked to enter the domain name for your system.
 This being a home network, we can set anything like example.com

-Step 18 – Set password for User root
+Step 18 – Set User account and password

 Step 19 – Configure Clock